 - Screening the names of senior managers, owners and controllers of respondent banks to identify PEPs and assessing the risk that identified PEPs pose.

-- Independent quality assurance work to ensure that CDD standards are up to required standards consistently across the bank.
+- Independent quality assurance work to ensure that CDD standards are up to the required standards consistently across the bank.

 - Discussing with overseas regulators and other relevant bodies the AML regime in a respondent’s home country.